-Dehydrating Peppers takes a few easy steps and are great for use in stir-fries, and omelets, just to name a few dishes!
+Dehydrating Peppers is easy.
+These colorful peppers are great for stir-fries and omelets, just to name a few ways to cook with them.

-They are not only colorful, they are a fantastic source of vitamin A—with the red variety being #1.
+Peppers are not only colorful, they are a fantastic source of vitamin A—with the red variety being #1.
 The vitamin C leaders are the 'yellows'!

 The champion Folate pepper is the red pepper!
 All three contain trace amounts of Niacin, vitamin B6, and Pantothenic Acid.